byuweb/byu-theme-components/README.md

 # 2017-components
 Web Components implementing the 2017 theme.

+This project is the implementation of our atomic design decision.
+Please refer to the main docs (todo: create main docs) for more information.
+The general concept (as in, not our version of it exactly) is available here: http://atomicdesign.bradfrost.com/

+The nutshell version (in case that was TLDR) is that we are creating our own HTML tags, and using them to produce beautiful, stable, and BYU-standard interface features.

 # Development Standards

 - Node.js LTS build/development environment (base "hardcore" development requirement)